-On the day of the procedure or treatment
+On the day of procedure or treatment

 You will not be allowed anything to eat for 6 hours before surgery.
-You will be advised when to stop drinking fluids before surgery.
+You will be advised when to stop drinking water (2 to 6 hours before surgery).
 This is to allow the stomach to empty to prevent vomiting during the operation.
 However, any important medication will be given with a small amount of water.
-You may be given a carbohydrate (sugar) drink to have before your surgery.
-This is to help you recover faster.
+You may be given a carbohydrate (sugar) drink to have before your operation.

-Pain relief will be discussed with you by your Anaesthetist.
-You may be given analgesia (painkillers) through an epidural (tube in your back) or through a drip in your arm in the form of a PCA (patient controlled analgesia) hand held pump.
+Pain relief will be discussed with you.
+You may be given painkillers through an epidural (tube in your back) or through a drip in your arm in the form of a PCA (patient controlled analgesia) hand held pump.
 This means you can control the amount of painkiller you require.
 If you would like to talk about this further, please ask the ward staff.

 You will normally be admitted to hospital the morning of your operation.
-A nurse will take you to theatre.
+A Nurse will take you to theatre.
 Your operation will usually take between 2 and 4 hours.